harshilp712/graffiti-report-tool/README.md

 # Graffiti Report Tool

 Graffiti Report Tool is a web application designed to help communities and authorities efficiently report, track, and manage graffiti incidents.
-With a user-friendly interface, interactive map, and streamlined workflow, this tool empowers users to make their neighborhoods cleaner and safer.
+With a user-friendly interface and streamlined workflow, this tool empowers users to make their neighborhoods cleaner and safer.

 ## Table of Contents